jgrey4296/jgdv/jgdv/debugging/index.rst

 Tracebacks
 ----------

-See :ref:`TracebackFactory`.
+See :ref:`TracebackFactory<jgdv.debugging.traceback_factory.TracebackFactory>`.
 A Simple way of creating a traceback of frames, using item access to allow a slice of available frames.

 .. code:: python

-    tb = TraceBuilder()
+    tb = TracebackFactory()
     raise Exception().with_traceback(tb[:])